maxime-tournier/maxime-tournier.github.com/notes/rigid.md

 ## Logarithm

-From the above formula for the exponential, the logarithm (where defined) is the inverse matrix and is given by:
+From the above formula for the exponential, the logarithm (where defined) is the inverse function:

 $$ \log\mat{R & t \\ 0 & 1} = \mat{ \log(R) & \dd\log(R) t \\ 0 & 0} $$